SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

     ConfigurationLoader<CommentedConfigurationNode> loader = HoconConfigurationLoader.builder().setPath(potentialFile).build();
     ConfigurationNode rootNode = loader.createEmptyNode(ConfigurationOptions.defaults());

-This method expects the ``ConfigurationOptions`` to use as a parameter.
-Unless you want to use features like custom type serialization, you can just use ``ConfigurationOptions.defaults()`` to create an options object with default values.
+This method expects the `ninja.leaping.configurate.ConfigurationOptions` to use as a parameter.
+Unless you want to use features like custom type serialization, you can just use :javadoc:`ninja.leaping.configurate.ConfigurationOptions#defaults()` to create an options object with default values.

 Using the ``load()`` method you can attempt to load the configuration contents from the source specified upon creation of the ``ConfigurationLoader``.
 It also expects a ``ConfigurationOptions`` instance, but also provides a no-args form